Oblique Strategies: Cultural impact

 References to Oblique Strategies exist in popular culture, notably in the film Slacker, in which a character offers passers-by cards from a deck.
 Strategies mentioned include "Honor thy error as a hidden intention", "Look closely at the most embarrassing details and amplify", "Not building a wall; making a brick", "Repetition is a form of change", and one which came to be seen as a summary of the film's ethos (though it was not part of the official set of Oblique Strategies), "Withdrawing in disgust is not the same thing as apathy."
 This line was quoted in the 1994 song "What's the Frequency, Kenneth?" by R.E.M., who also mentioned Oblique Strategies in their 1998 song "Diminished" from the album Up.
 The Oblique Strategies are also referenced in comic 1018, "Oblique Angles", of popular web comic Questionable Content.

 Other musicians inspired by Oblique Strategies include the British band Coldplay, said to have used the cards when recording their 2008 Brian Eno-produced album Viva la Vida or Death and All His Friends and French band Phoenix, who used the cards when recording their 2009 album Wolfgang Amadeus Phoenix.
 German musician/composer Blixa Bargeld has a similar navigation system, called Dave.
 In response to their song "Brian Eno", from their album Congratulations, MGMT has said they had a deck of Oblique Strategies in the studio, but they "don't know if [they] used them correctly."
 The band Bauhaus have used the cards for the composition of their songs.
+The B-52's used them in the studio when recording their first album.

 They were most famously used by Eno during the recording of David Bowie's Berlin triptych of albums (Low, "Heroes", Lodger).
 Stories suggest they were used during the recording of instrumentals on "Heroes" such as "Sense of Doubt" and were used more extensively on Lodger ("Fantastic Voyage", "Boys Keep Swinging", "Red Money").
 They were used again on Bowie's 1995 album Outside, which Eno was involved with as a writer, producer and musician.
-Carlos Alomar, who worked with Eno and Bowie on all these albums, was a fan of using the cards, later saying "at the Center for Performing Arts at the Stevens Institute of Technology, where I teach, on the wall are Brian Eno’s Oblique Strategies cards.
-And when my students get a mental block, I immediately direct them to that wall."
+Carlos Alomar, who worked with Eno and Bowie on all these albums, was a fan of using the cards, later saying "at the Center for Performing Arts at the Stevens Institute of Technology, where I teach, on the wall are Brian Eno's Oblique Strategies cards.
+And when my students get a mental block, I immediately direct them to that wall".

-The Oblique Strategies cards deck is featured in Italian comics artist Igort's work Japanese Notebooks: A Journey to the Empire of Signs (Chronicle Books, 2017; original Italian edition: Quaderni giapponesi.
-Un viaggio nell'impero dei segni, Cononino Press, 2015).
+The Oblique Strategies cards deck is featured in Italian comics artist Igort's work Japanese Notebooks: A Journey to the Empire of Signs.

+The football club A.S.
+Velasca used the Oblique Strategies during an official football match.
+These Football Times referred to the club, founded by French visual artist Wolfgang Natlacen, by the german word Gesamtkunstwerk, which means "total work of art."